-Output to the main office.

-- To one but a parent or authorized adult (i.e. older sibling, grandmother, aunt, uncle, etc.) may sign a child out from school, as indicated on the emergency/blue card. - Proper identification must always be shown to main office personnel releasing students to the authorized adult. - The student shall be released to an adult from the classroom.
+- Any student being released early should report to the main office. - No one but a parent or authorized adult (i.e. older sibling, grandmother, aunt, uncle, etc.) may sign a child out from school, as indicated on the emergency/blue card. - Proper identification must always be shown to main office personnel releasing students to the authorized adult.
+Completion of form documenting if the early leave is due to student illness must be completed prior to student release. - No student shall be released to an adult from the classroom.
 If someone should come to the classroom for a child they should be sent to the main office to sign the student out.